This post was reviewed by Sara Ochoa, DVM on September 12, 2022

-Von Willebrand disease in dogs is caused by a blood plasma protein known as Von Willebrand factor (vWF) that is either lacking or non-existent. vWF works in harmony with blood cells to release the clotting factors that slow down and eventually stop the body from bleeding.
-There are three types of the disease that fall into the following categories:
+Von Willebrand disease in dogs is caused by a blood plasma protein known as Von Willebrand factor (vWF) that is either lacking or non-existent.
+This protein works in harmony with blood cells to release the clotting factors that slow down and eventually stop the body from bleeding.

 -Bernese Mountain Dogs